To discuss the unique aspects of starting a postdoc in a pandemic, we’re collaborating with Dr Ben Purvis, from the University of Sheffield.

 - a careers meeting to help me make the most of my contract;

 - various short courses for personal and skills development.

 - After moving here, I got a friend to give me a tour of the campus, and have frequently walked around it myself to get to know the layout and buildings better.

 Even though getting to know the University mostly virtually is not an ideal experience, I have made the most of it and feel prepared to get immersed in my new job and its environment.

 3. Getting to know a new city

-I moved to Sheffield at the start of June as soon as lockdown had partially relaxed.
+I moved to Sheffield at the start of June as soon as the lockdown had partially relaxed.
 Prior to this, I had only visited it a handful of times, so it was all new for me to explore.
 Here are a few things I did that made me feel comfortable and welcome:

 - Branded ‘The Outdoor City’, Sheffield is perfect for a lockdown summer, with numerous parks within walking distance of the city centre.
 In good weather, I have found places to work outside, either reading or writing, or finding various outdoor spots with Wi-Fi access.
-My go-to spot is Weston Park, which surrounded by university buildings benefits from eduroam internet connection in certain spots!
+My go-to spot is Weston Park, which is surrounded by university buildings and thus benefits from eduroam internet connection in certain spots!